 What forms of payment does Charlton Lake Camp accept?

-Cash, Check, VISA and MasterCard are all accepted for deposits.
+Cash, VISA and MasterCard are all accepted for deposits.
 Final balances must be paid with either cash, VISA or MasterCard.
+We do NOT accept checks.

 What is the Cancellation Policy?